agmsb/csp-config-management/README.md

 curl https://raw.githubusercontent.com/ahmetb/kubectx/master/kubectx > kubectx && curl https://raw.githubusercontent.com/ahmetb/kubectx/master/kubens > kubens && chmod u+x kubectx kubens && sudo mv kubectx /usr/local/bin && sudo mv kubens /usr/local/bin
 ```

-This demo assumes you already have multiple Kubernetes clusters in your kubeconfig on your local worksation.
-If you have not yet provisioned Kubernetes clusters, you can find the GKE quickstart [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).
-Create multiple clusters, configure kubectl to access these clusters, and then return to these instructions.
+This demo assumes you already have multiple GKE clusters in your kubeconfig on your local worksation.
+If you have not yet provisioned these clusters, you can find the GKE quickstart [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).
+Create 2 <= clusters, configure kubectl to access these clusters, and then return to these instructions.

 Once you have Kubernetes clusters in your local kubeconfig, navigate to `/setup`, make our setup.sh executable, and run it.